neopragma/java-reuse/README.md

-# java-legacy
+# java-reuse

-This is a starting point for workshops on dealing with legacy code in Java.
-You can guide people (or do self-directed learning) to identify code smells and apply appropriate refactorings to improve the code.
+This is a starting point for an interview problem or code dojo exercise dealing with code reuse, inheritance, and composition.

+Read the package javadoc for instructions.